Baldur's Gate: Games

 The Baldur's Gate series brought technical advancements over role-playing video games of the past.
 BioWare's Infinity Engine offers a pre-rendered isometric worldview, with sprite-based characters.
 Baldur's Gate was the third computer game to make use of the Lua scripting language.
 The engine was used for Planescape: Torment and the Icewind Dale series.

 The earliest released in the series are based on a real-time modification of the second edition AD&D (Advanced Dungeons & Dragons) ruleset.
 The player's party can have up to six members, either created by the player according to the AD&D rules or non-player characters (NPCs) recruited by the protagonist from the game world.

 Baldur's Gate 3 is based on Dungeons & Dragons 5th Edition, and the party is limited to 4 characters.

 Numerous side quests and plot twists are associated with particular NPCs and can be activated if they are found in the player's party.
 Through extensive, context-dependent dialogue, many characters inside and outside the player's party are fleshed out and given an added level of complexity.

+In 2004, Sorrent published a Baldur's Gate mobile game for J2ME.